ChartsCSS/ChartsCSS.org/src/components/legend.md

 # Legend

-Chart legend displays the labels of the data sets appear on a chart.
-The chart visualize the raw data, the legend visualize the data sets.
+Chart legend displays the labels of the datasets appear on a chart.
+The chart visualize the raw data, the legend visualize the datasets.

 ## Legend Structure